Island of Mallorca - Beautiful setting of Son Marroig in Spain

 The Ionic temple was built after the Archduke no longer owned Son Marroig.
 This striking temple certainly adds a focal point to the back part of the mansion as it draws one's eyes towards the sea.

 A spit of land juts out into the sea below Son Marroig and is titled Na Foradada which means the perforated rock.
-If one looks at the upper left-hand side of the photo one can see a window opening in the rock obviously caused by the forces of erosion.
+Notice the hole in the rock?
+It is caused by erosive actions over time.

 © 2009 Peggy Woods